This is the annual report for CottonTails, registered charity, detailing how the charity performed during the previous year.

 Neutering Status

-A comparison of the number of rabbits that had been neutered by their owners before their registration onto the Direct Rehoming Service with those that had not, showed that only 29% had already been neutered.
-CottonTails® offered a grant towards the neutering of every rabbit rehomed through the service, payable to the vet, and many owners accepted this offer, often stating that this was a big factor in deciding whether to adopt the rabbit or not.
+Unusually, the large majority of rabbits rehomed by the Direct Rehoming Service were already neutered (76%).
+This likely fits in with the type of owner that uses the Direct Rehome Service, willing to wait to find the right home and motivated to ensure their pet has the best of care.
+CottonTails® offered a grant towards the neutering of every rabbit rehomed through the service, payable to the vet, and many owners accepted this offer, often stating that this was a big factor in deciding whether to adopt the rabbit.

 Guinea Pigs